 The resulting file will contain three lines.
 The first line starts with ">", after which the name of the sequence follows.
 The second line contains the RNA sequence.
-The third line contains the secondary structure representation in Dotsequence A string with the full-length sequence of the RNA for which a Dot-Bracket file should be written.
+The third line contains the secondary structure representation in Dot-

 Bracket notation.

 A string representing the secondary structure of the RNA sequence in the DotsequenceName A string with the name of the RNA sequence for which a Dot-Bracket file should be written.